 The Point Breeze Organization is here to help you!
 If you have questions about planning your block party, contact us!

 Why?
 Bringing neighbors together is where community building begins.
-Today, fewer than half of American adults know most or all of their neighbors, and about ONE-THIRD of Americans report that they have never interacted with their neighbors.
+Today, fewer than half of American adults know most or all of their neighbors, and about a third of Americans report that they’ve never interacted with their neighbors.
 Studies have shown that people who know and trust their neighbors are more likely to report higher rates of health and well-being than those who don’t.
-So you can skip your kale salad for dinner, and just plan yourself a block party (or even better, bring that kale salad along to the gathering).
+So you can skip your kale salad for dinner and plan yourself a block party (or even better, bring that kale salad along to the gathering).

 In summary, planning a block party can be easy!
 Just: